-On a soppy track, Lucas di Grassi (BR) in automobile #1 and André Lotterer in automobile #2 started subordinate on middle tires.
-When Tom Kristensen (DK) took over #1 and Marcel Fässler #2 from their team-mates Audi Sport Team Joest propitious both hybrid sports cars with slicks.
-Both drivers were means to finish their particular imperative timed laps this way.
-However, as a times had softened by about 5 seconds on a drying track, a group motionless to let a initial dual drivers, respectively, take a circle again.
-This choice gave a group a probability to urge a normal time set by both drivers per automobile on dual new, faster laps.
-This normal determines a grid positions.
+On a wet track, Lucas di Grassi (BR) in car #1 and André Lotterer in car #2 started qualifying on intermediate tires.
+When Tom Kristensen (DK) took over #1 and Marcel Fässler #2 from their team-mates Audi Sport Team Joest fitted both hybrid sports cars with slicks.
+Both drivers were able to complete their respective mandatory timed laps this way.
+However, as the times had improved by about five seconds on the drying track, the team decided to let the first two drivers, respectively, take the wheel again.
+This choice gave the team a possibility to improve the average time set by both drivers per car on two new, faster laps.
+This average determines the grid positions.

-Fässler/Lotterer/Tréluyer achieved grid position 3 this approach with a 1.3-second opening to pole.
-Lucas di Grassi and his squad, after a good start, usually missed a commencement of a final path by a few seconds – a time had run out.
+Fässler/Lotterer/Tréluyer achieved grid position three this way with a 1.3-second gap to pole.
+Lucas di Grassi and his squad, after a good start, only missed the beginning of a final lap by a few seconds – the time had run out.

-The third Audi R18 e-tron quattro was using on a totally opposite strategy.
-In Belgium, Filipe Albuquerque (P) and Marco Bonanomi (I) are scheming for a Le Mans 24 Hours.
-Their hybrid sports automobile uses an aerodynamics various that is already geared to a continuation competition in June.
-Sports automobile rookie Albuquerque and his team-mate achieved a plain performance.
-The Portuguese was primarily using on sleet tires before his Italian team-mate tackled a 7-004-kilometer lane on intermediates.
+The third Audi R18 e-tron quattro was running on a completely different strategy.
+In Belgium, Filipe Albuquerque (P) and Marco Bonanomi (I) are preparing for the Le Mans 24 Hours.
+Their hybrid sports car uses an aerodynamics variant that is already geared to the endurance race in June.
+Sports car rookie Albuquerque and his team-mate achieved a solid performance.
+The Portuguese was initially running on rain tires before his Italian team-mate tackled the 7-004-kilometer track on intermediates.
 On his final outing, Albuquerque relied on slicks.
-The twin competent for grid position seven.
+The duo qualified for grid position seven.

-Following a fluid continue on Friday, a low risk of flood is approaching for a race.
-The Spa 6 Hours start on Saturday during 14:30.
-Eurosport will promote a final proviso from 18:30 to 20:45.
+Following the unsteady weather on Friday, a low risk of precipitation is expected for the race.
+The Spa 6 Hours start on Saturday at 14:30.
+Eurosport will broadcast the final phase from 18:30 to 20:45.

 Quotes after qualifying

-Dr. Wolfgang Ullrich (Head of Audi Motorsport: “It was a really stirring and tighten subordinate session.
-The lane conditions kept changing.
-Therefore, it done clarity to start on intermediates.
-The lane subsequently softened a lot and with some-more downforce we propitious a cars with slicks.
-It was intensely critical to start another tour during a end.
-We were anticipating for some-more than third place.
-But we’re still holding it as a certain outcome and are now concentrating on a race.”
+Dr. Wolfgang Ullrich (Head of Audi Motorsport: “It was a very thrilling and close qualifying session.
+The track conditions kept changing.
+Therefore, it made sense to start on intermediates.
+The track subsequently improved a lot and with more downforce we fitted the cars with slicks.
+It was extremely important to start another outing at the end.
+We were hoping for more than third place.
+But we’re still taking it as a positive result and are now concentrating on the race.”

-Chris Reinke (Head of LMP): “We gifted an complete subordinate event since a changing conditions didn’t make a work any easier. we consider we were during a right place during a right time with a tire choice.
-The motorist changes strategically done clarity as well.
-In such fanciful conditions, there are many parameters that can shift.
-We’re not overjoyed though can be gratified with a result, The third automobile that was deliberately on a regressive plan achieved a aim too.”
+Chris Reinke (Head of LMP): “We experienced an intensive qualifying session because the changing conditions didn’t make our work any easier.
+I think we were at the right place at the right time with our tire choice.
+The driver changes strategically made sense as well.
+In such changeable conditions, there are many parameters that can shift.
+We’re not euphoric but can be pleased with the result, The third car that was deliberately on a conservative strategy achieved its target too.”

-Ralf Jüttner (Team Director Audi Sport Team Joest): “This subordinate event was a novelty.
-All of a tip teams not usually altered drivers once though twice since a conditions dramatically improved.
-With automobile #3, with a Le Mans configuration, we proceeded with a bit of caution, also due to a drivers’ miss of experience.
-They were primarily out on sleet tires though afterwards quick switched to intermediates and eventually to slicks.
-With automobile #2 all fit.
-André Lotterer’s initial laps were okay.
-Then Marcel gathering dual quick laps on slicks and incited a automobile over to André again.
-It was adequate for third place.
-Car #1 was a few seconds too late, that’s since Lucas didn’t finish his second path anymore.
-But a grid position isn’t so critical for a six-hour race.
-It’s not a best starting bottom though I’m anticipating for a good race.”
+Ralf Jüttner (Team Director Audi Sport Team Joest): “This qualifying session was a novelty.
+All of the top teams not only changed drivers once but twice because the conditions dramatically improved.
+With car #3, with the Le Mans configuration, we proceeded with a bit of caution, also due to the drivers’ lack of experience.
+They were initially out on rain tires but then quickly switched to intermediates and ultimately to slicks.
+With car #2 everything fit.
+André Lotterer’s first laps were okay.
+Then Marcel drove two fast laps on slicks and turned the car over to André again.
+It was enough for third place.
+Car #1 was a few seconds too late, that’s why Lucas didn’t finish his second lap anymore.
+But the grid position isn’t so important for a six-hour race.
+It’s not the best starting base but I’m hoping for a good race.”

-Marcel Fässler (Audi R18 e-tron quattro #2): “Spa is famous for really fanciful weather.
-That’s accurately what we had again.
-The lane began to dry and we had to change a tires and drivers during a right time.
-We didn’t do a bad pursuit of that.
-Maybe we could have driven another lap.
-But grid position 3 is good.
-And we’ve got a good car.
-I’d like to appreciate my mechanics for this since they worked tough during a past week.
-With third place a starting bottom for a competition positively isn’t bad.
-We’re going to conflict tomorrow.”
+Marcel Fässler (Audi R18 e-tron quattro #2): “Spa is known for very changeable weather.
+That’s exactly what we had again.
+The track began to dry and you had to change the tires and drivers at the right time.
+We didn’t do a bad job of that.
+Maybe I could have driven another lap.
+But grid position three is good.
+And we’ve got a great car.
+I’d like to thank my mechanics for this because they worked hard during the past week.
+With third place our starting base for the race certainly isn’t bad.
+We’re going to attack tomorrow.”

-André Lotterer (Audi R18 e-tron quattro #2): “Qualifying was really vital since we had 30 mins for a 4 best laps.
-In a beginning, it was a bit damp when we was using on intermediates.
-Afterwards, Marcel Fässler was out on slicks. we subsequently continued pushing on Marcel’s tires.
-We managed to urge a average.
-A bit some-more would have been possible.”
+André Lotterer (Audi R18 e-tron quattro #2): “Qualifying was very strategic because we had 30 minutes for the four best laps.
+In the beginning, it was a bit damp when I was running on intermediates.
+Afterwards, Marcel Fässler was out on slicks.
+I subsequently continued driving on Marcel’s tires.
+We managed to improve our average.
+A bit more would have been possible.”

-Benoît Tréluyer (Audi R18 e-tron quattro #2): “It was a flattering good subordinate session.
-The whole group went about a work with concentration.
-My team-mates squeezed a best out of each lap.
-They gathering though any mistake in formidable conditions.
+Benoît Tréluyer (Audi R18 e-tron quattro #2): “It was a pretty good qualifying session.
+The whole team went about its work with concentration.
+My team-mates squeezed the best out of every lap.
+They drove without any mistake in difficult conditions.
 I’m happy with their performance.”

-Lucas di Grassi (Audi R18 e-tron quattro #1): “It was a really formidable subordinate session.
-We didn’t have a ideal strategy.
-We usually gathering 3 laps on slicks and one path too many on intermediates, that cost us a lot of time on average.
-That’s since we’re usually in sixth place.
-We had a lot of intensity and Tom Kristensen was using well.
-Tomorrow is a new day, a competition is long.
-We’re aiming to bind profitable points.”
+Lucas di Grassi (Audi R18 e-tron quattro #1): “It was a very difficult qualifying session.
+We didn’t have the perfect strategy.
+We only drove three laps on slicks and one lap too many on intermediates, which cost us a lot of time on average.
+That’s why we’re only in sixth place.
+We had a lot of potential and Tom Kristensen was running well.
+Tomorrow is a new day, the race is long.
+We’re aiming to clinch valuable points.”

-Loïc Duval (Audi R18 e-tron quattro #1): “It was a complicated subordinate event due to a changing continue conditions.
-We had a right plan though in a finish we missed a symbol by a slight margin.
+Loïc Duval (Audi R18 e-tron quattro #1): “It was a complicated qualifying session due to the changing weather conditions.
+We had the right strategy but in the end we missed the mark by a narrow margin.
 Tom Kristensen and Lucas di Grassi did a good job.
-Unfortunately, Lucas wasn’t means to expostulate dual laps on slicks.
-That deprived us of a improved average.”
+Unfortunately, Lucas wasn’t able to drive two laps on slicks.
+That deprived us of a better average.”

-Tom Kristensen (Audi R18 e-tron quattro #1): “These were standard Spa conditions.
-It was critical to change drivers twice since a lane was improving.
-Lucas di Grassi missed being means to expostulate another path by usually a few seconds.
-That would substantially have changed us serve towards a front. we gathering dual timed laps and was happy with a change of a automobile in these conditions.
-The competition lasts for 6 hours.
-We’re aiming to bind points for a championship.”
+Tom Kristensen (Audi R18 e-tron quattro #1): “These were typical Spa conditions.
+It was important to change drivers twice because the track was improving.
+Lucas di Grassi missed being able to drive another lap by only a few seconds.
+That would probably have moved us further towards the front.
+I drove two timed laps and was happy with the balance of the car in these conditions.
+The race lasts for six hours.
+We’re aiming to clinch points for the championship.”

-Filipe Albuquerque (Audi R18 e-tron quattro #3): “For a pattern of a automobile these weren’t a best conditions.
-On a dry track, we’d have substantially been some-more competitive.
-Marco was using on intermediates since a lane was still damp and we can’t beget adequate heat with a tires. we still switched to slicks.
-Seventh place was a plain opening since we didn’t risk too much.”
+Filipe Albuquerque (Audi R18 e-tron quattro #3): “For the configuration of our car these weren’t the best conditions.
+On a dry track, we’d have probably been more competitive.
+Marco was running on intermediates because the track was still damp and we can’t generate enough temperature with the tires.
+I still switched to slicks.
+Seventh place was a solid performance because we didn’t risk too much.”

-Marco Bonanomi (Audi R18 e-tron quattro #3): “It was a initial subordinate event for us this year.
-I’m happy to be pushing here and to share a automobile with Filipe Albuquerque.
-Obviously a outcome isn’t what we’d been wishing for.
-But a conditions currently weren’t a best for a automobile with a Le Mans aerodynamics.
-That’s since we were using conservatively, collected information for Le Mans and attempted a best though holding large risks.
-We’re anticipating for dry continue in a race.
-That would fit a car.”
+Marco Bonanomi (Audi R18 e-tron quattro #3): “It was the first qualifying session for us this year.
+I’m happy to be driving here and to share the car with Filipe Albuquerque.
+Obviously the result isn’t what we’d been wishing for.
+But the conditions today weren’t the best for our car with the Le Mans aerodynamics.
+That’s why we were running conservatively, gathered data for Le Mans and tried our best without taking big risks.
+We’re hoping for dry weather in the race.
+That would suit our car.”

 1 Dumas/Jani/Lieb (Porsche) 2m 01.198s